Ignorance (song): Music video

 The music video was released on August 13, 2009.
 The video begins with a door opening, showing Williams being singled out and ignored by other members of the band (performing in a cramped small room, that appears to be a closet).
 She shines a light bulb hanging by a wire directly in their faces, whilst describing how they treat her, "just like another stranger," in the lyrics.
 Other clips show a larger performance area and a different personality of Williams being laid bare in white clothes, hair pulled back in the style like Björk's hair from her music video "Big Time Sensuality", and with eye-makeup resembling the main character Alex from "A Clockwork Orange."
 The small-closed and bare settings emphasize the inescapable, rising tensions between the band members.
 It ends with the other members of the band being able to wrap the light bulb wire around Williams as she holds the bulb close to her face.
 James Montgomery of MTV News wrote that the video is "a claustrophobic, hard-charging thing that showcases Paramore: The Band.
 There is rumor that the Playing God is the sequel music video, showcasing Hayley getting back at her band mates."

-As of October 2022, the music video for "Ignorance" has over 140 million views on YouTube.